Kezzryn/Advent-of-Code/2015/README.md

 - Used the bit technique from 2022 Day 16 to track the container patterns.

 Day 18 - Like a GIF For Your Yard
+- Game of Life simulation.
+- Lots of looping over the arrays.

 Day 19 - Medicine for Rudolph